-Join David Gassner for an in-depth discussion in this video Programming conditional logic, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Programming conditional logic, part of Learning Go.

 - I've been using simple, conditional logic…throughout this course, but it's worth reviewing…how Go's syntax for if statements differs…from classic C style languages.…The if statement in Go looks just like C or Java…for the most part, but it doesn't require parentheses…around the boolean condition.…In this file, I've declared one floating value…and one string.…And I'll add an if statement…and I'll set a condition of: x < 0…If this were C or Java, you would add the parentheses…around the condition, but in Go, you don't need them.…

 One of the goals of Go is to reduce…the amount of required typing.…And Go's lexer knows how to find the condition…without those characters.…Then I'll add a pair of braces,…and I'll set the value of the result variable…to: less than zero.…I don't need the colon equals operator,…because I've declared the variable…and I declared it outside of the conditional block,…so I can still use it when the conditional block is done.…Then I'll add an else statement,…and I'll set the value of result,…once again using the equals operator.…

 - Storing ordered and unordered values

 Skill Level Beginner